KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Layout.md

 ## 👑 Pro features

-[KeyboardKit Pro][Pro] unlocks additional keyboard layouts and keyboard layout providers for the 60 locales it supports.
+[KeyboardKit Pro][Pro] unlocks additional keyboard layouts and keyboard layout providers for all keyboard locales.

 This lets you create a fully localized ``SystemKeyboard`` for all available locales with a single line of code.